twisted-nematic57/AMSPlusPlus/quickzoom_and_spinner/README_spinner.txt

  * Pressing [ESC] or [CLEAR] will exit the program and keep the graph screen visible.
 Pressing [HOME] will exit the program and return to the Home Screen.

-NOTE: The calculator is not the fastest at re-rendering 3D graphs.
+NOTE: The calculator is not the fastest at rendering 3D graphs.
 It is also impossible to use the double-buffering mechanism that the OS rotation routines use from pure BASIC, so you will see the graph re-render itself every time you rotate it.